Anna Pigeon (TV series): Production

-The USA Network ordered a new drama series titled Anna Pigeon based on the novel series by Nevada Barr, with Morwyn Brebner as the showrunner and Lea Thompson as director.
-Produced by Cineflix Studios, December Films and SEVEN24 Films, filming in Calgary, Alberta, Canada.
-In Canada, Anna Pigeon is Bell Media’s first co-commission with Versant’s USA Network.
-On July 29, 2025, Tracy Spiridakos was announced to be the lead of the series.
-On August 1, Ronnie Rowe joined the cast of the 10-episode season series.
+The USA Network ordered the drama series titled Anna Pigeon based on the novel series by Nevada Barr, with Morwyn Brebner serving as the showrunner and Lea Thompson as director.
+It is produced by Cineflix Studios, December Films and SEVEN24 Films, with filming having taken place Calgary, Alberta, Canada.
+The series is Bell Media's first co-commission with Versant's USA Network.

+On July 29, 2025, Tracy Spiridakos was cast in the lead role of the series.
+On August 1, Ronnie Rowe Jr. joined the cast.
 On August 12, Paulina Alexis and Tricia Helfer joined the cast.
 On August 26, Kim Coates joined the cast in a recurring role.

+Release

+On August 7, 2026, the series premiered on USA Network (United States), and Crave (Canada).